 4088 reviews later and on TrustPilot, Product Report Card scores 4 out of 5 stars.
 The two reviews contrast just too much for my peace of mind.

 What kind of support can I expect from Product Report Card?

 I distrust any website that does not have an FAQ or a blog to answer common support queries.
 As has become the norm, this company does not disappoint.
 The best I could do was fill in their contact form and hope that someone read it, or send them a fax using the fax number I found on the Better Business Bureau.

 Fax?
 It’s 2020, people.
 If you need me to enter my cellphone number when registering, I expect to see a contact number that I can call when I need to.

 In order to be fair and unbiased, one must take all those comments, complaints, responses and compliments, as well as all the reviews done to date, into account.

 That said, no matter how many glowing reports you read about this or that site, it’s really not funny when the shoe is on your own foot and you’re the one not getting paid.
 Based on the amount of work required to get your profile set up, and the amount of personal information they ask for, yes.
 Product Report Card is hard work.
 Yes, I expect to be paid for it all.
 No, I do not want to be one of those whose account is frozen, disabled or not paid.

-According to all accounts, Product Report Card is a legitimate online survey site, though not a very good way to earn cash.
-Reasons cited for this include the amount of effort involved (comparatively with other sites like InboxDollar, Ebates, etc), the lack of transparency and user-unfriendliness of the site itself, the lack of support pages or structures, and more.
+According to all accounts, the company is a legitimate online survey site, though not a very good way to earn cash.
+Reasons cited for this include the amount of effort involved (comparatively with other sites like InboxDollar, Ebates, etc), the lack of transparency and user-unfriendliness of the website itself, the lack of support pages or structures, and more.
+4.4

 Do I personally think that Product Report Card is worth all of that time and effort just to make a few bucks on the side, especially given their obvious history and their lack of any discernible social media presence over the past 2 years?
 No, I don’t.